Simplifying Bus Fleet Management with Data - School Transportation News

 Fleet management software and its customizable tools are configurable to generate data specific to a district’s operations.
 Some of today’s most advanced options accumulate and transmit data wirelessly and automatically to handheld devices, saving districts substantial amounts of time and money.

 “The adoption rate of automated fleet management software has really picked up in the last few years.
-Because of new technologies, including better and cheaper cellular, and lowering barriers to adoption such as having ARMOR™ fleet management software available in the cloud, it’s easier than ever for customers to use these new features.” stated Dan Mancuso, software engineer manager with Omaha, Nebraska-based REI,®.
+Because of new technologies, including better and cheaper cellular, and lowering barriers to adoption such as having ARMOR™ fleet management software available in the cloud, it’s easier than ever for customers to use these new features,” states Dan Mancuso, software engineer manager with Omaha, Nebraska-based REI®.

 The capabilities and details provided by each solution vary greatly.
 Read on to learn more about data’s potential for creating more productive, efficient and safer school bus operations.